-This short lesson is about Spanish Adverbs ending in “-mente”, such as “normalmente”, “simplemente”, etc.
+This is a short lesson about Spanish Adverbs ending in “-mente”, such as “normalmente”, “simplemente”, etc.

 But how do we form these adverbs?
-Keep reading, it’s quite easy!
+It’s quite easy!

 Forming Adverbs ending in “-mente”